zsquareplusc/mpy-repl-tool/documentation/getting_started.rst

     # copy multiple files from computer to target
     python3 -m there push *.py /flash

+    # copy main.py and library directory from computer to target
+    python3 -m there push -r lib main.py /flash

     # backup all the files on the pc
     python3 -m there pull -r \* backup